TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 Event handlers always run in the context of what was last rendered.
 Any updates to state result in a render which also generates a new set of event handlers with updated bound state.

 This doesn't work well with asynchronous APIs.
 The API may complete many state updates and renders later.
-The code from my spreadsheet component looks like this.
+The code from my spreadsheet component looks like this (simplified compared to the actual implementation).

 ```ts
   commitFormulaChange(row, col, editValue).then(() => {